 Children’s Rights in Ghana was republished for the Ghanaian market at a reasonable cost and good quality.
 This book is required reading for students of Sociology at the University of Ghana, as well as those following similar courses in other African countries.

 It isn’t often that good news stories emerge from Africa.
-Some 18 Ghanaian ‘thinkers’ – including a former Chief Economist of the Bank of Ghana, a director of Kosmos Energy, a former advisor to the Minister of Transport in Ghana and professor of Sociology – Positioning Ghana: Challenges and Innovations started the national debate on governance, development and policy making in Ghana.
+Some 18 Ghanaian ‘thinkers’ – including a former Chief Economist of the Bank of Ghana, a director of Kosmos Energy, a former advisor to the Minister of Transport in Ghana and a professor of Sociology – Positioning Ghana: Challenges and Innovations started the national debate on governance, development and policy making in Ghana.
 Mot Juste provided editorial and design support.